-This is how I will help you overcome your fears and take yourself to the next level
+I will help you discover your Gothic Self and take you to the next level by working on these 3 areas

 1) Develop self-awareness of your mental blocks.